 The Taxpayer Advocate Service (TAS) is your voice at the IRS.
-Our job is to ensure that every taxpayer is treated fairly, and that you know and understand your rights.
-We offer free help to guide you through the often-confusing process of resolving tax problems that you haven't been able to solve on your own.
-Remember, the worst thing you can do is nothing at all!
+Our job is to ensure that you're treated fairly and that you know and understand your rights.
+We can offer you free help with IRS problems that you can't resolve on your own.
+We know this process can be confusing, but the worst thing you can do is nothing at all!

-- You have tried repeatedly to contact the IRS but no one has responded, or the IRS has not responded to you by the date promised
+- You've tried repeatedly to contact the IRS but no one has responded, or the IRS hasn't responded by the date promised.

-If you qualify for our help, we'll do everything we can to get your problem resolved.
-You will be assigned to one advocate who will be with you at every turn.
-We have offices in every state, the District of Columbia, and Puerto Rico.
-Although TAS is independent within the IRS, our advocates know how to work with the IRS to get your problems resolved.
-And our services are always free.
+If you qualify for our help, you'll be assigned to one advocate who'll be with you at every turn and do everything possible to resolve your problem.
+We have offices in every state, the District of Columbia, and Puerto Rico, and our services are always free.

 TAS also handles large-scale or systemic problems that affect many taxpayers.
-If you know of one of these broad issues, please report it to us through our Systemic Advocacy Management System at http://www.irs.gov/uac/Systemic-Advocacy-Management-System-(SAMS).
+If you know of one of these broad issues, please report it to us through our Systemic Advocacy Management System.

 Page Last Reviewed or Updated: April 14, 2017